jeffpk62/tone-analyzer/using-tone-chat.md

 Each `ToneChatScore` object provides the following information about a qualifying tone:

 -   `score` (double) is the score for the tone in the range of 0.5 to 1.
 A score greater than 0.75 indicates a high likelihood that the tone is perceived in the utterance.
--   `tone_id` (string) is the unique, non-localized identifier of the tone; for descriptions of the tones, see [Customer engagement tones](#tones).
+-   `tone_id` (string) is the unique, non-localized identifier of the tone; for descriptions of the tones, see [Customer-engagement tones](#tones).
 -   `tone_name` (string) is the user-visible, localized name of the tone.

-The following example shows the structure of the `UtterancesAnalyses` object:
+The following example shows the structure of the `UtteranceAnalyses` object:

 ```javascript
 {